-This very tongue in cheek story came out of me asking my friends for some ‘What if’ prompts.
+This very tongue in cheek story came out of me asking friends for some ‘What if’ prompts.
 My friend Bobbie suggested ‘What if … the beginning’.
 My first effort was along the evolutionary lines.
 Then for my cousin Kevin, I wrote a cheeky version of Creation.
 Apologies for any offense caused.

-God is stoked.
-He feels very jolly.
+God was stoked.
+He felt very jolly.

-But he is also knackered.
+But also knackered.

 Fair to say, He had a very tough week, having undertaken the heaviest workload in like, forever!